DURATIONMore than 4 hours

 6. Make sure the donations are in good shape.
 Most donated items can be gently used, except for pillows, which must be purchased new.
 (This is part of PATH's efforts to comply with environmental hazard and public safety rulings, as well as liability issues.)

-7. Contact Andrea Murray, email@example.com to schedule a time to drop off your Welcome Home Kit at PATH Los Angeles!
+7. Fill out the donation inquiry form at epath.org/donate to drop off your Welcome Home Kit at PATH Los Angeles!
+Note you MUST schedule a donation drop-off beforehand.